Immunogene-modified T (IgT) Cells Against Glioblastoma Multiforme

 Immunogene-modified Antigen-specific T (IgT) Cells for the Treatment of Glioblastoma Multiforme

-This study aims to treat patients who have been diagnosed with brain cancer including glioblastoma multiforme (GBM).
+This study aims to treat patients who have been diagnosed with brain cancer glioblastoma multiforme (GBM) including diffuse intrinsic pontine glioma (DIPG) and diffuse midline glioma (DMG).
 The treatment combines two different approaches to fight cancer: immune modulators and antigen-specific T cells.
 Immune checkpoint antibodies have been tested on various tumors with good outcomes.
-GBM is known to express increased levels of certain antigens that can be targeted by antigen-specific T cells.
-Thus, in this study, the gene-modified T cells specific for GBM antigens will be combined with immune modulatory genes to treat patients in dose escalation cohorts.
+GBM is known to express increased levels of certain antigens that can be targeted by T cells including chimeric antigen receptor-modified T (CAR-T) cells and tumor antigen specific cytotoxic lymphocytes (CTLs).
+In this study, the gene-modified T cells specific for GBM antigens will be combined with immune modulatory gene-modified dendritic cells (DCs) as individualized treatment regimens to treat patients.

 Study Overview